sonic-net/DASH/documentation/high-avail/ha-api-hld.md

 } sai_dash_caps_ha_scope_t;
 ```

-And there is how the topology looks like for each mode:
+And here is how the topology looks like for type of HA scope:

 | HA scope | DPU | ENI |
 | --- | --- | --- |